AmirOssanloo/javascript-learning/README.md

 ## Usage
 Open up two or more browsers and enter the same room-name with each.
 You will be able to chat with other users while seeing their mouse cursor move in real-time.
 Mobile users will see Desktop users cursors but don't have one of their own.

+- The login page have error handling to assure real strings.
+- Chat will scroll back up if a user scrolls down in the chat history and then posts a new message.

 ## Purpose

 I wanted to build an application that utilizes the most popular tools within front-end engineering.
 My aspiration is to become a UI Engineer and learning how React/Redux front-end with a Node.js backend works together was the purpose of this project.